aatluri/DjangoWebsiteTemplate/README.md

-# AdarshPersonalWebsite
+# adarshatluri
-This will serve as a template to quickly start working on a website using Django &amp; HTML/CSS/JS.
-We can clone this repo
+This consists of the code for my personal website.
+I plan to also use it as a temlpate for building future websites .
+So i will be including detailed documentation which might be of help to folks who are learning or want a ready to go skeleton to begin with.